hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 Models can also be provided by external packages, but don't need to be registered.
-Instead, they are returned by the ``create_model`` method of the relevant :py:class:`~api.signals.BaseSignal` subclass, see for example, the :py:meth:`exspy.EDSTEMSpectrum.create_model` of the :py:class:`exspy.signals.EDSTEMSpectrum`.
+Instead, they are returned by the ``create_model`` method of the relevant :py:class:`~.api.signals.BaseSignal` subclass, see for example, the :py:meth:`exspy.signals.EDSTEMSpectrum.create_model` of the :py:class:`exspy.signals.EDSTEMSpectrum`.

 It is good practice to add all packages that extend HyperSpy